Harmonic Oscillator#

 Answer (end)

-We would like to now check two things explicitly about the damped oscillator:
+Now, we would like to check two things explicitly about the damped oscillator:

 Answer (end)